industrial-edge/jenkins-cicd/pipelines/pipeline/README.md

 5) Open VS code inside of an empty folder.

-6) Copy application file from shell [src](./pipelines/shell/src) folder to your empty folder.
+6) Copy application file from either shell or docker [src](./src) folder to your empty folder (use your prefered one).

 7) Push this code to your repository by running this commands in terminal: